-If you're a writer or editor looking for work, you already know you can write well, but you may be feeling nervous about an in-person interview.
-But, you can ace your interview by prepping with some common job interview questions for writers and editors.
+If you're a writer or editor looking for work, you already know you can write well, but you may feel nervous about an interview.
+The key to acing it is to prep beforehand, reviewing some common job interview questions for writers and editors.

-Practice is important for preparing for a job interview.
+Practice is important when preparing for a job interview.
 Taking the initiative before an interview will likely make you appear cool, calm, and collected when you face your potential new employer.

 Your composure and knowledge alike can give you an edge over the competition.

 To better understand you and your relationship to the written word, your interviewer will likely ask you about your personal interests and preferences.
 Here are a few areas where you can expect inquiries:

 - Pleasure reading: Expect to be asked what books, magazines, or newspapers you enjoy reading.
 You’ll need to do more than just rattle off a list of reading material.
 Be prepared to state why these items are on your reading list as well.

 - Skill-building and informational reading: The interviewer may also ask if you read any blogs on writing and editing.
 Be prepared to share specifics on which ones you like, since it's not uncommon to be asked what you like about those particular blogs and websites.

 - Style guide know-how and preferences: Your prospective employer may also ask you if you have a favorite style guide and why you prefer one over the other, or how much experience you have with a specific style.
 Keep in mind, however, that many publications have a designated style guide that’s similar to, but not the same as, one of the common styles.
 Newspapers commonly choose the Associated Press Stylebook, so your preference isn't likely to sway your employer to choose an altogether different guide.
 On the other hand, some news organizations use a style guide as a base and tweak the recommendations to meet their needs.